arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 Interestingly enough, the PyLongObject structure takes at least 28 bytes for every allocated integer and therefore takes three times as much memory as a simple 64-bit C integer.

 # Conclusion

+This is the second part in Python Internals series.
+The first article writtn here was How I changed my Python and made it dubious.
+I highly recommend that you read it because it may give you a .